Osamah-ElRadaideh/Landcover_segmentation/README.md

 # Landcover_segmentation
-Semantic segmentation of the Landcover.ai dataset, Code will be added shortly.
+Semantic segmentation of the [landcover.ai dataset](https://landcover.ai.linuxpolska.com)

+Due to the large size of the dataset, JSONs are not uploaded.

 segmented examples of 3 256x256 patches.